Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 Is a lower service fee always better?

 Not necessarily.
-A lower service fee comes with a higher monthly or annual premium, so it's only the better choice if you file claims frequently.
+A lower service fee comes with a higher monthly premium, so it only pays off if you file claims frequently.
 For newer homes where breakdowns are rare, a higher service fee with a lower premium often results in lower total annual costs.
-Use the formula: Annual Premium + (Expected Claims × Service Fee) to calculate your true cost under each option and choose accordingly.
+Use the formula Annual Premium + (Expected Claims × Service Fee) to calculate your true cost under each option and choose accordingly.

 Compare Home Warranty Options in Ohio